A Caveat and Affiliates

 This vigorous plant requires only a little feeding.
 During the growing season, feed with controlled-release fertilizer or biweekly with weak liquid fertilizer.
 Over-fertilizing proves more harmful than not providing enough fertilizer.

 Ivy plants grow vigorously.
 Therefore, repot small ivy plants into fresh potting soil every year.
-Older plants may need repotting every year or every-other-year.
+Older plants may need repotting every year or every other year.
 Even if the plant does not need a larger pot, consider repotting with fresh soil into the same pot.
 Often, this helps refresh and rejuvenate a plant that seems old and tired.

 Propagating English Ivy

 As a trailing plant, English Ivy plant care includes occasionally trimming them.
 In fact, this offers you the perfect opportunity to propagate a few new plants.
 Take cuttings that are 4-5 inches long and place in water.
 Allow them to remain until they have a good network of root hairs develop.
-Then they are ready to plant in potting soil and care for as a young plant.
+Then they are ready to plant in potting soil and care for as young plants.

 Varieties of English Ivy